Traditional Bedroom Design: Master Interpretations

 Jeffrey Bilhuber is described as one of the preeminent American interior designers.
 The New York-based designer has been creating remarkable, seemingly effortless, timeless interiors for over 30-years.
 Each of his projects reveals itself to be a standard-bearer of great style, reflecting his optimistic and classically informed point of view.
 Engaged by both the past and present, Bilhuber’s interior design work is edited, intuitive, brisk, stylish and current. www.bilhuber.com

 Here we have the master bedroom from an iconic 1870s Manhattan townhouse steeped in history with interiors completed by Bilhuber.
-The bedroom is a testimonial to a highly-informed use of a monochromatic palate.
+The bedroom is a testimonial to a highly-informed use of a monochromatic palette.
 Rogers & Goffigon fabric drapes the bed’s canopy while embroidered linens by E. Braun & Co dress the bed.
 Handwoven abaca carpet by Beauvais covers the floor.
 Photography by William Waldron

 Quirky Traditional Bedroom

 Miles Redd is known for his quirky brand of glamour.
 The New York-based interior designer believes that good design elicits desire.
 His unique aesthetic vision is characterized by playful melanges invigorated with whimsical color and modern gestures.
-Noted for his encyclopedic knowledge of decorative arts and for the careful clashing of elements that has become his signature.
+Noted for his encyclopedic knowledge of decorative arts and for the careful clashing of elements that have become his signature.
 Redd’s approach to design brings to life rooms infused with boldness, fantasy, and sophistication. milesredd.com

 This color-rich master bedroom comes from a three-story 1892 Queen Anne residence in Greenwich, Connecticut completed by the designer.
 A floral wall covering from de Gournay envelopes the room.
 Silk taffeta draperies dress the windows while Schweitzer linens dress the bed.
 The room includes a Napoleon III desk and a Louis XVI side chair upholstered in a Bennison fabric.
 Photography by Miguel Flores-Vianna